Sappho

 Great Lyric Poetess

 Sappho is known as the ‘lyric poetess’ of Ancient Greece, one of the nine Lyric Poets of Hellenic civilization.
 Today, her name endures from the ancient era as one of the most famous poets to ever exist.
-She has become in the modern era an emblem of sexual liberation due to the erotically charged nature of some of her poems to the point that her home island of Lesbos has become synonymous with the orientation, but the emphasis on this exclusively downplays the fact she was also a capable priestess of Aphrodite, patron of all women and girls and a capable figure of independence of some note.
+In the modern era, she has become an emblem of sexual liberation due to the erotically charged nature of some of her poems—to the point that her home island of Lesbos has become synonymous with the orientation.
+However, this emphasis alone downplays the fact that she was also a capable priestess of Aphrodite, patron of all women and girls, and a notable figure of independence.

-Many of her poems are also undermarked by displays of extreme piety, revealing her role as a priestess of the Gods.
+Many of her poems are also underlined by displays of extreme piety, revealing her role as a priestess of the Gods.

 JEWEL OF THE AEGEAN